vekexasia/comfoair-esp32/README.md

+Need help?
+Join the [Discord](https://discord.gg/dUSSRezJXC) or open an issue.

 # Comfoair Q 350 ESPHome bridge

-This software script let you use a ESP32 + CAN Transceiver to interact with the Comfoair Q 350 unit.
+This software let you use a ESP32 + CAN Transceiver to interact with the Comfoair Q 350 unit.

 It does expose all known informations of your Comfoair unit via ESPHOME and let you control the air flow via Home Assistant as well.